Twitter Developer Access

 Step 1: Applying for a Developer Account

-Fill out the forms for a new developer Account here: https://developer.twitter.com/en/apply-for-access.
+Fill out the forms for a new Individual developer Account here: https://developer.twitter.com/en/apply-for-access.
+Team accounts are not supported with Academic Access, so do not apply for a Team account.
 Pay attention to the specifics of each question: especially about sharing data outside of your organization, and with other government entities.
 Wait for a reply.
 This may take a couple of weeks.

 Step 2: Apply for the special Academic Access v2 Endpoint

 Even if you specify your use case as "Academic" use case in your developer application form, you will not automatically get access to the new Search endpoint with higher limits for academic use.
 You must fill in an additional form: https://developer.twitter.com/en/portal/petition/academic/is-it-right-for-you

 Twitter generally prefers to grant access to faculty and postgrad researchers, not undergrad or masters students or contractors or collaborators.
 It may be better for the principal investigator or professor to log in from an institution account or their own one, provided it is in good standing and has an obviously identifiable online academic presense.

 This application may also take a couple of days or weeks.

 A Project with Academic Access should be created for you, or if you did not get Academic Access, you can create a new Standard Project.
 On your Dashboard https://developer.twitter.com/en/portal/dashboard you should see "Academic Research" or "Standard" and "Standalone Apps".

 Before accessing the v2 API, you will need to create an App or use an existing one and add it to the Academic Access Project first.
 You can only have 1 App assigned to 1 Project.